-How to Buy a Camera (tips and advice)
+Tips and Advice on How to Buy a Camera

 Buying a new camera is a fun and exciting experience.
 As with most electronic products, digital camera technology improves every year.
 Competition between leading DSLR camera manufacturers like Nikon and Canon is hotter than ever, so if you’re looking to buy a camera, you have more choices than ever.

 To start off, your primary goal is to buy a camera (and accessories) best suited for your budget and the subjects you plan to photograph.
 You may want to create a list of the features, controls, and physical size.
 Take a moment and watch this video on

 DSLR Camera Buying Tips from a Pro (free video)

 Don’t forget that in addition to the camera, you may need to budget for additional accessories:

 Choosing the Right Camera

 A majority of the lessons provided on our website deal with digital cameras and primarily DSLR’s.
 Since this site was created in the year 2000, you’ll also find some references to film cameras (which are starting to make a resurgence, much like vinyl records.

 This is a good starting point, a DSLR body with built-in metering, two lenses (some people would prefer three lenses) and a flash unit.
 The pop-up flash unit mounted to the body is only useful in limited situations, so you may want to get a flash unit that mounts to the top of your camera.
 If your budget allows, three lenses would be ideal; Wide Angle (21-28mm), Normal (50mm) and a telephoto or zoom (70mm – 200mm).